Articles Home » Hiking » Cool Down: Secret Natural Swimming Holes

 Five cascading waterfalls and a stream-fed swimming pool make Fillmore Glen State Park one of the best natural swimming destinations in western New York.
 This underrated state park offers dense, forested seclusion, and the long, narrow gorge provides challenging hiking trails and unique geological terrain.
 Relax on the stream shore, or swim with family and friends, protected by on-duty lifeguards.

-Book a Campite
+Book a Campsite

 Fillmore Glen Pool